RobTillaart/DS18B20_RT/README.md

 ## Credits

-Miles Burton who originally developed the Arduino Temperature Control Library. and all people who contributed to that lib.
+Miles Burton who originally developed the Arduino Temperature Control Library. and all people who contributed to that library.

 ## Future